 So once you suspect that your child is Lip Tied, what next?
 I recommend starting with pictures on the web in comparison to your little ones mouth.
 If there is any question, you can head to your local pediatrician, dentist or lactation consultant to confirm.
 Unfortunately, a lot of practitioners are not familiar with Lip Ties so you also have the option of emailing Dr Kotlow, the leading pediatric dentist in the country who fixes Lip Ties.
 He got back with me the very next day and I had a phone consult with him just a few days after that.
 He is AMAZING!
 You can send him pics of your little one and he can recommend a plan of action for you.
 Below is a diagnostic criteria per Dr. Kotlow.

 Once you have diagnosed the lip tie, you need to decide whether or not it needs to be fixed.
 Since I have found Grayson’s, I have had almost 5 people I know who have found that their baby is Lip Tied.
 Some of them have gotten it fixed and some haven’t.
 It all depends on the severity, your comfort and the advice of your doctor.
 I knew I had to get Grayson’s fixed right away.
-The very next day after I found all this out, I took him to Blue Cocoon to see Ashley and she confirmed the diagnosis (along with Dr. Kotlow via email).
-She had said that Grayson’s was the worst she had ever seen and she saw a dark spot on his tooth which was the start of tooth decay.
+There was even a dark spot on his tooth which was the start of tooth decay.
 Mind you, he had only had his top teeth at that point for a month!
 He was getting decay from the Lip Tie quickly so I had to act fast.

 There is a doctor close to me in Dayton who has been fixing Lip Ties on babies for over 20 years.
 Unfortunately, Dr. Notestein would not take Grayson as a patient because of his severity and that he had teeth.
-His frenulum actually wrapped all the way through the front teeth and around to his palate!!!
-The only person left, that I knew of at the time, was Dr. Kotlow.
+His frenulum actually wrapped all the way through the front teeth and around to his palate!!! **UPDATE: Dr Notestein now takes all kids!
+Kids of all ages and ones with teeth!** The only person left, that I knew of at the time, was Dr. Kotlow.
 They got me in right away and the entire staff is AMAZING to work with.
 They answered all my “what in the world is going to happen to my baby” mom questions with sweetness and confidence.
 Two weeks later, I was on a plane headed to NY!
 VERY LONG STORY, but the plane ride was awful and we ended up missing our surgery time.
 Dr. Kotlow gave me his cell and told me to call him when we landed and that he would meet me at his practice to do the surgery.
 Yeah, this is one amazing doc!
 We arrived at 6pm (after leaving cincy at 4:30… yeah it was a total nightmare!) and he met us there with his assistant.

 They have you watch a short video on how to care for the area post surgery.
 By the time I was done, Grayson was back in my arms!!
 Dr. Kotlow doesn’t allow for parents to be in the room, but from what I was told, they have a swaddler in which they restrain them and they do numb the area prior to the procedure.
 Within that short time, he lasered off Grayson’s Lip Tie (which was a stage 4 severity) and he fixed his tongue tie (H-E-L-L-O, didn’t even know of that) and that was a stage 3 severity.
 How did this guy even nurse for a year, you got me?!
 He also had a severe cavity in his front tooth that he fixed.
 Basically, he explained that depending on the severity, the lip tie can create pockets in the upper gum and regardless of how good you are about brushing, it can still create cavities!
 If I would have waited, he would have probably developed cavities in all of his top teeth :(